 Elderly Especially Warned to be Alert

 Citizens are alerted to certain crime trends that have occurred throughout the county in recent years.
-Unfortunately, deception burglaries and home improvement scams are known to increase when the weather gets warmer.
+Deception burglaries and home improvement scams occur throughout the year, but are known to increase when the weather gets warmer.
 Typically these are criminals who are on the move.
 They begin working in the southern states and head north during the spring and summer months.

 The elderly are the most likely targets since they tend to be trusting and very concerned about their property and their neighborhood.
 Adult relatives of senior citizens should remind them of this possible crime.